ChainSafe/foundry-multichain-deploy/README.md

 # foundry-multichain-deploy

-Provides `foundry` tooling for the multichain deployment contract built atop of Sygma.
+Provides `foundry` tooling for the multichain deployment contract built atop Sygma.
 See [ChainSafe/hardhat-plugin-multichain-deploy]("https://github.com/ChainSafe/hardhat-plugin-multichain-deploy") for the Hardhat plugin version.